 If you are looking to study for a social work degree and aren’t getting any support from your employer, and don’t already have a higher education (like a diploma) qualification in social work, then you might be eligible for a Social Work Bursary.
 It’s not means tested, and you can use it either towards study related expenses or whatever else you might deem appropriate.
-The number of bursaries offered is limited but if you’re lucky, you could bag up to £4862.50
+The number of bursaries offered is limited.

 - Additional allowances and grants (non-repayable)